cepharum/marked-renderer-pdf/README.md

 This package contains a custom renderer for [marked](https://www.npmjs.com/package/marked) generating AST of parsed markdown document.
 This AST is then used to generate PDF documents with [pdfjs](https://www.npmjs.com/package/pdfjs).

+**This converter does not converting markdown to HTML, first, to be converted to PDF using some headless browser afterwards.** The conversion works offline.
+Due to either involved dependency working in a client's browser this tool might completely work in a client's browser, too, if this project's code is prepared for running in browser (basically requiring transpiling and some packaging).

 # Installation

 ```bash